Manufacture of military fighting vehicles — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsValue-Chain Depth and Technical Complexity.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsValue-Chain Depth and Technical Complexity.
 The sector is defined by a multi-tier supply chain architecture where the integration of specialized optics, propulsion systems, and ballistic materials is critical.
 The integration of commercial, off-the-shelf (COTS) subsystems and digital manufacturing has lowered the risk of total system failure compared to previous proprietary architectures.

 - Metric: Prime contractors maintain deep reliance on an estimated 10,000+ sub-tier suppliers for critical components, creating a moderate level of structural complexity.